 WE ARE ALL SLASHIES WITH MULTIPLE SKILLS, WHICH ONE DO YOU WISH YOU COULD DO MORE OFTEN?

-I’m currently working full time in an agency, but I would love to be back in the social impact space again.
+I would love to be back in the social impact space again.
 I’m really in my element when I’m working to develop and focus on one mission.

 WHAT IS FRUSTRATING YOU RIGHT NOW?

 It frustrates me when clients invest money in their branding without carving out the time to meet, discuss, and follow up on projects.
 Having a solid, clearly communicated, cohesive brand is so important.

 IF YOU COULD HIRE SOMEONE FOR $20/HR, WHAT WOULD YOU HAVE THEM DO TO MAKE YOUR DAY EASIER?